-For Plastic free July, Will McCallum, Head of Oceans at Greenpeace, shares 12 surprisingly easy swaps that will help make a difference towards going plastic free this month
+For World Environment Day, Will McCallum, Head of Oceans at Greenpeace, shares 12 surprisingly easy swaps that will help make a difference towards going plastic free

 We have developed a throwaway culture around single use plastics that is neither healthy for society nor for our oceans.
 It’s easy to feel disillusioned about this situation, or to think that perhaps this is the responsibility of the government and big corporations to address, but individuals can also make a big difference.
 It is individuals who can help change the world.